 Overexpose the image to brighten the scene enough that it will be easy to focus.
-Then return to the proper settings for taking the photo.
+Then return to the proper settings and take the photo.

-3. Mirrorless Don’t Suffer From Light Leakage During Long Exposures In Daylight
+4. Mirrorless Cameras Don’t Suffer From Light Leakage During Long Exposures In Daylight

 Light leakage from the viewfinder is not usually a problem.
 But if you’re doing long exposures, you should cover it.
-Your eye will not block it and light can creep into the body ruining your image.
+Light can creep into the camera body and ruin your image.

-If you look at that strap that came with your camera, you will find a small black piece of soft rubber.
-That is what your camera maker wants you to use to close the viewfinder during long exposures.
+If you look at the strap that came with your camera, you will find a small black piece of soft rubber.
+Camera manufacturers put that on the strap to close the viewfinder during long exposures.

-4. Battery Life Is Poor With Mirrorless Camera: The False Power Problem
+3. Battery Life Is Poor With a Mirrorless Camera: The False Power Problem

-On average, battery life for entry level mirrorless cameras is about 300 shots.
-The high end camera Sony a7 iii reaches an astonishing 700 shots.
+On average, the battery life for entry-level mirrorless cameras is about 300 shots.
+The high-end Sony a7 III reaches an astonishing 700 shots.

-Entry level DSLRs also allow you to take around 400 shots with a charged battery.
-Up to 1000 shots for the pro models (e.g., Canon 80D).
+Entry-level DSLRs also allow you to take around 400 shots with a fully charged battery.
+And you can take up to 1000 shots with pro models like the Canon 80D.

 People seem to make a big deal out of that.
 To me, this is a false problem.